'Shakti' display at Grammys: Five Indians bag awards, Zakir Hussain gets three | Entertainment

 Other nominees in the best global music album were ''Epifanías'' (Susana Baca), ''History'' (Bokanté), ''I Told Them...''
 (Burna Boy) and ''Timeless'' (Davido).

 Nominees in the best contemporary instrumental album segment included ''On Becoming'' by House Of Waters, ''Jazz Hands'' by Bob James, ''The Layers'' by Julian Lage, and ''All One'' by Ben Wendel.
 Sitar virtuoso Ravi Shankar was the first musician from India to win a Grammy Award (best chamber music performance) in 1968.
-Since then, several musicians from the country, including Zubin Mehta, Anoushka Shankar, Vishwa Mohan Bhatt, L Shankar, and T H Vinayakram, have received Grammys in various categories.
+Since then, several musicians from the country, including Indian-origin Zubin Mehta and Anoushka Shankar as well as Vishwa Mohan Bhatt, L Shankar, and T H Vinayakram, have received Grammys in various categories.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)